zerodeleo/boilerplate-authentication/README.md

 # zerodeleo
 ## 💻💻💻 MERN-STACK BOILERPLATE
 Follow these easy steps and you will have a fullstack MERN application up and running within 10min.
+✅ Basic authentication service
+✅ Uploading images to cloudinary

+This setup includes managing state asynchronously with useContext OR react-redux.

 When I started coding I spent so many hours trying to figure out how to create the perfect work environment for my fullstack applications.
 How do I get it up and running...?